 DONUTS & COFFEE

-- After one episode, the prime suspects are as follows, in order of least likely to most likely: James Hurley, Laura’s secret lover; Pete Martell, the lumberjack who discovered Laura’s body; Bobby Briggs, Laura’s jock boyfriend; Leo Johnson, Shelly’s abusive husband, whose truck is pictured in a swingers magazine next to Laura and Ronette’s pictures; Dr. Lawrence Jacoby, Laura’s drugged-out psychiatrist.
+- After one episode, the prime suspects are as follows, in order of least likely to most likely: James Hurley, Laura’s secret lover; Pete Martell, the lumberjack who discovered Laura’s body; Bobby Briggs, Laura’s jock boyfriend; Leo Johnson, Shelly’s abusive husband, whose truck is pictured in a swingers’ magazine next to pictures of Laura and Ronette; Dr. Lawrence Jacoby, Laura’s drugged-out psychiatrist.
 Never in a million years would you expect [REDACTED] to be the actual killer.

 - ABC also released an international version of the episode which was broadcast in Europe as a standalone TV movie.
 It adds 20-minutes of extra footage to the end, and incorporates BOB, the Red Room and Cooper’s dream.
 In a way, it provides closure to Laura Palmer’s murder, even though the surreal ending is completely unresolved.

 - The opening theme song is so pleasant, so dreamy.
-It’s a jarring contrast with what comes directly afterward — Laura Palmer’s body is discovered within the first two minutes.
+It’s a jarring contrast with what comes directly afterward — Laura Palmer’s body is discovered two minutes later.
 The ever-present background music, courtesy of frequent Lynch collaborator Angelo Badalamenti, turns atonal when the episode proper begins.
 Throughout the episode, Badalamenti’s score amplifies the storyline with jazzy, schmaltzy and occasionally sensual undertones.
 His contributions cannot be understated.